England wary of Ukraine as surging Denmark face Czechs at Euro 2020 | Malay Mail

 Denmark have scored four goals in successive matches against Russia and Wales, and will be dreaming of following in the footsteps of the side who claimed a shock European title in 1992.

-Czech coach Jaroslav Silhavy pointed to Denmark's team spirit as the main weapon to fear.
+Czech coach Jaroslav Silhavy called Denmark’s team spirit an “immense power” and their key weapon.

-“That's an immense power.
-The Danes don't have superstars, but they form a great team together and their style is similar to ours,” said Silhavy.

 Czech captain Vladimir Darida is set to return from injury after he missed the 2-0 win over the Netherlands in the last 16.